 Can I go inside the pyramids?

 It’s possible to go inside the pyramid of Khafre for 100EGP and the great pyramid of Khufu for 400EGP – just remember to buy your seperate ticket down the bottom when you start, otherwise you’ll have to walk all the way back down to the entrance ticket booth.
 Many people say it’s not worth going inside the pyramids since there’s nothing inside, but I really enjoyed going inside the great pyramid of Khufu!
-You can read more about going inside the pyramids here.
+You can read more about going inside the pyramids and what to expect here.
 You’ll only need to go inside one pyramid, since they’re all very similar from the inside.

 Can I climb up the pyramids?